LeeEd1/project-mystic/README.md

 ### Typography

-MedievalSharp was selected for the heading of my page with gothic selected for the rest.
+MedievalSharp was selected for the heading of my page with gothic selected for the body of my page.
 All fonts obtained from googlefonts.

 ### Color scheme